What are Probiotics and The Benefits of Probiotics - Teelixir

 Probiotics for Sleep

-GABA and serotonin, essential neurotransmitters for relaxation and sleep, are produced in the gut.
-Probiotics support the production of these neurotransmitters, promoting relaxation, winding down, and restorative sleep.
+GABA and serotonin, neurotransmitters thought to be involved in relaxation and sleep, are produced in the gut.
+Probiotics may support the production of these neurotransmitters.

 Probiotics for Weight Loss

-Incorporating probiotics into daily routines can offer women numerous benefits, including improved gut health, vaginal health, hormone balance, mood, immunity, skin health, sleep quality, and weight management.
+Incorporating probiotics into daily routines may offer women benefits, including supporting gut health, vaginal health, hormone balance, mood, immunity, skin health, sleep quality, and general wellbeing.

 Does it Make a Difference If I Take Probiotic Supplements?